Shortest Paths and Convex Hulls in 2D Complexes with Non-Positive Curvature: Shortest Paths

 It is tempting to think that the last step shortest path map can be computed in a straight-forward way by propagating incoming information outward from the source.
 The trouble with this approach is that faces of type \emph{EVE} need incoming information from two edges.
 This can result in dependencies that form a cycle, with each edge/face waiting for incoming information from some other face/edge.
 See Figure~\ref{fig:incoming-cycle} for an example.

-We can compute the last step shortest path map from the shortest path map in time $O(M)$.
+We end this section with one positive, though weak, result.
+The last step shortest path map can be computed from the shortest path map in time $O(M)$, where $M$ is the size of the shortest path map.
 For each edge, we can identify the incoming edge or face from any of the shortest path regions containing portions of the edge (by Lemma~\ref{lemma:shortest-paths-to-edge} these all give the same information).
 Since we have the shortest path to each vertex $v$, we can recover or recompute the boundary rays of the ruffle of $v$, which gives us the type (\emph{E}, \emph{V}, \emph{EV}, or \emph{EVE}) of each face incident to $v$, and the incoming information for the face.

 We summarize the implications for special cases of the single-source shortest path problem in 2D CAT(0) complexes: